PRISHIta123/QOSF_Mentorship_Screening_Task2/README.md

 # QOSF_Mentorship_Screening_Tasks
 Contains code submission for the screening tasks to be completed as a part of the QOSF mentorship program.

+Completed Task 2 for this submission, the code can be accessed in the QML_Screening.ipynb file.

 ## Task 2
 Implement a circuit that returns |01> and |10> with equal probability.
 Requirements :